jleldridge/jarvis-project/readme.md

+To do a basic run just open client/index.html in a browser.

-To run you must have NodeJS installed and use the command:
+To run from the server (which is unnecessary) you must have NodeJS installed and use the command:

-`node main.js`
+`node ServerMain.js`

 An express server will start at `localhost:8080`